onweru/hugo-swift-theme/README.md

 * [Staticman](https://staticman.net)
 * Deeplinks

-  For all content published using markdown, deeplinks will be added to the pages so that you can share on click :smiley: Just   hover on a heading and the link button will pop.
-Click on it to copy.
+  For all content published using markdown, deeplinks will be added to the pages so that you can share with precision :smiley: Just   hover on a heading and the link button will pop.
+Click it to copy.

 * Syntax Highlighting